 AUTO REFRESH is used during normal operation of the SDRAM and is analagous to CAS#-BEFORE-RAS# (CBR) REFRESH in conventional DRAMs.
 This command is nonpersistent, so it must be issued each time a refresh is required.
-All active banks must be PRECHARGED prior to issuing an AUTO REFRESH command.
-The AUTO REFRESH command should not be issued until the minimum tRP has been met after the PRECHARGE command as shown in the operation section.

 The addressing is generated by the internal refresh controller.
 This makes the address bits "Don't Care" during an AUTO REFRESH command.
-The 64Mb SDRAM requires 4,096 AUTO REFRESH cycles every 64ms (^tREF), regardless of width option.
+The 128Mb SDRAM requires 4,096 AUTO REFRESH cycles every 64ms (^tREF), regardless of width option.
 Providing a distributed AUTO REFRESH command every 15.625μs will meet the refresh requirement and ensure that each row is refreshed.
-Alternatively, 4,096 AUTO REFRESH commands can be issued in a burst at the minimum cycle rate (^tRC), once every 64ms.
+Alternatively, 4,096 AUTO REFRESH commands can be issued in a burst at the minimum cycle rate (^tRFC), once every 64ms.